learn-co-curriculum/dsc-sampling-statistics-lab/README.md

-# Sampling Statistics
+# Sampling Statistics - Lab

 ## Introduction

 Typically we don't know statistics about a population itself; the only way to know these for sure would be to survey the entirety of the population which is typically impractical.
 For example, to know the true salary mean of individuals in the United States, we would have to survey each and every individual.

 In lieu of being able to know the true underlying population statistics, we estimate them.
 Point estimates are estimates of population parameters based on sample data.
 For instance, if we wanted to know the average age of registered voters in the U.S., we could take a survey of registered voters and then use the average age of the respondents as a point estimate of the average age of the population as a whole.

 The average of a sample is known as the sample mean.
 Sampling distribution can be thought of as relative frequency distribution with a large number of samples.
 A relative frequency distribution tends to approach the sampling distribution as number of samples increase.